Simek1/KorpiChess/README.md

 1- Chessboard.

-2- Your captured pieces, which you can exchange for a pawn when it reaches the transformation line.
+2- Your captured pieces, which you can exchange for a pawn when it reaches the promotion line.

 3- Your opponent's captured pieces.